ampl/mp/doc/rst/intro.rst

 -------------------

 MP Library is a set of solver drivers and tools recommended to create new AMPL solver drivers.
+It provides type-safe and flexible interfaces suitable for linear and mixed-integer, non-linear, and Constraint Programming solvers.
+MP replaces the previous `AMPL Solver Library`__ for solvers not requiring automatic differentiation.
-It enables type-safe and flexible interfaces, and replaces the previous `AMPL Solver Library`__ for solvers not requiring automatic differentiation.
+It is implemented in C++, parts of the API are exported in C.

 __ https://github.com/ampl/asl